The Dweller in High Places

-The Dweller in High Places was broadcast on BBC 7's The 7th Dimension program as part of the Blood Lines series.
-It was broadcast on 26 February 2007 at 18:30 GMT.
-An original tale by award-winning author Susanna Clarke, it was narrated by Georgina Hagen.
+"The Dweller in High Places" is a short story by Susanna Clarke.
+An audio production, narrated by Georgina Hagen, was broadcast on BBC 7's The 7th Dimension program as part of the Blood Lines series.
+It was broadcast on 26 February 2007 at 18:30 GMT, and re-aired in several subsequent years.

-Premise

-Across the water, the Napoleonic Wars raged but a young girl is about to discover a danger much closer to home.
+The story was published in 2010, in Tails of Wonder and Imagination, an anthology of fantasy stories about cats, edited by Ellen Datlow.

 Plot

-The protagonist, Lucy Manners, is a 12-year-old girl who has been sent to Mrs Hackett's School on Titchfield Street, London.
+Lucy Manners is a 12-year-old girl who has been sent to Mrs Hackett's School on Titchfield Street, London.
 After encountering several unpleasant fellow students, Lucy discovers the Greek Sphinx in the school's attic.
 The two become fast friends, sharing conversations, despite the Sphinx's quarrelsome nature.

 Lucy soon discovers that the Sphinx, considering herself a blight upon man, has come to London to query men with riddles and, when they fail to answer correctly, to strangle them.
 In order to prevent this massacre, Lucy opts to be the first person to attempt to answer a riddle, which she does correctly.